Money Saving Tips for New Parents

 For freebies, samples as well as money-saving offers.
 Check out some of our partners – Your Baby Club, LIDL, Emma’s Diary and Bounty.

 (4) See if any product review sites are looking for testers

 To test drive and review their products, a great way to sample different products and in some cases, keep the products.

 (5) Take advantage of sampling and freebies at the show

-Some of the brands will be giving away free products when you subscribe to their mailing list at the show.
+Some of the brands give away products when you subscribe to their mailing list.

 (6) Buy multi-tasking products that work hard for your money

 The Chicco Baby Hug, for instance, can be used as a crib, a raised recliner, a highchair and a table chair, to accompany you and your little one at each moment of the day.
 There’s also the Micralite Eat & Play 4-in-1, which transforms from a highchair to a chair and table in seconds.